cjhang/code_snippets/eso/README.md

     pip install numpy scipy astropy astroquery

+Additional to the command line tool described here, you can also use the package as a normal python package.
+You will need to copy it into your "PYTHONPATH" and then:

+    from eris_jhchen_utils import request_science, get_daily_calib, reduce_eris # and many others

 The current version is fully tested with Python 3.10.

-## Examples

-Download the raw calibration files for specific day(s)

-    eris_jhchen_utils.py request_calib --start_date 2023-04-09 --band K_low --spaxel 100mas --exptime 600 --outdir ./raw --metafile raw/2023-04-09.metadata.csv

-If you only want specific calibration raw files, just pass through the "steps":

-    eris_jhchen_utils.py request_calib --steps dark detlin --start_date 2023-04-09 --band K_low --spaxel 100mas --exptime 600 --outdir ./raw --metafile raw/2023-04-09.metadata.csv

-The supported steps are: 'dark', 'detlin', 'distortion', 'flat', 'wavecal'.

-After downloading all the required files, you can also generate the corresponding calibration files:
+## Reduce the data for a whole project (automatic pipeline)

+To download and reduce the data of a whole project (here we use galphys as an example, but it is similar to other projects as well) in an elegant way (just two steps):

+    # galphys pipeline, to reduce the most recent data
+    eris_jhchen_utils.py request_science --prog_id "112.25M3" --username <your_eso_user_name> --outdir science_raw --archive
-    eris_jhchen_utils.py generate_calib --metadata raw/2023-04-09.metadata.csv --raw_pool raw --calib_pool calibPool
+    eris_jhchen_utils.py run_eris_pipeline -d science_raw --outdir science_reduced --calib_pool calibPool --calib_raw calib_raw

-Again, if you only want part of the calibration files:

-    eris_jhchen_utils.py generate_calib --metadata raw/2023-04-09.metadata.csv --raw_pool raw --calib_pool calibPool --steps dark detlin
+## Reducing data step-by-step

+### Step 1: downloading raw data

 To download the ERIS science data, take the galphy project "111.24YQ.001" as an example:

     eris_jhchen_utils.py request_science --prog_id "111.24YQ.001" --username <your_eso_user_name> --outdir science_raw --archive

-the `--archive` option tells the program to organise the downloaded raw data into different dates.
+you need to replace the `<your_eso_user_name>` to your eso user name.
+The `--archive` option tells the program to organise the downloaded raw data into different dates, so you will find you data been kept somewhere like "science_raw/2023-04-10/".
+If you remove the option `--archive`.
+The compressed fits files can be directly found in "science_raw".

+You need to make sure all your required data, such as the PSF stars, are downloaded.
+It is usually fine, if you specify only the project code.
+If you only download the specified OB with `--ob_id`, then you need to also manually download other calibration raw files, such as these for telluric stars.

+Now you can directly jump to the "Step 2", as the program can automatically download the calibration files for you.
+However, if you still want to download the calibration raw files manually, you can achive it through "request_calib".
+Check the details with `eris_jhchen_utils.py request_calib -h`.

+### Step 2: reducing the science data

-Then, to reduce the download data:
+After downloading all the raw data, here we assume it is in "science_raw/2023-04-10".
+Then, you can simply reduce the download data:

-    eris_jhchen_utils.py reduce_eris --datadir raw/2023-04-10 --outdir science_reduced
+    eris_jhchen_utils.py reduce_eris --datadir science_raw/2023-04-10 --outdir science_reduced

 The program will automatically search and download the calibration files for you.
-You can also specify the calib_pool, like:
+You can also specify the `--calib_pool` to speed-up the process, like:

-    eris_jhchen_utils.py reduce_eris --datadir raw/klow_25mas --outdir klow_25mas_reduced--calib_pool klow_25mas_calib
+    eris_jhchen_utils.py reduce_eris --datadir science_raw/2023-04-10 --outdir science_reduced_klow_25mas_reduced --calib_pool klow_25mas_calib

-in this way, it is the user's responsibility to make sure the calib_pool contains the right calibration files for your science data.
-It is thus recommended to keep the science data (also the corresponding calibration files) with different configurations separately.
+in this way, it is the user's responsibility to make sure the "calib_pool" contains the right calibration files for your science data.
+For instance, here we know the data are observed with "klow" and spaxel scale of "25mas".
+If the same folder includes data with different setups, it is also the user's responsibility to separate them into different folders.

+In general, it is recommended to run the command without specify the `--calib_pool`, the program will automatically download the correct calibration raw files and reduce them separately according to their configurations and dates, but this can double the required time to reduce the all the data as it needs also to reduce the calibration files first.

+Check "Preparing for the observing runs" if you want to reduce your data as soon as possible when you are on the visitor mode.

 ## Quick tools

 "Quick tools" are designed to simplify the pipeline steps, and they can generate and organise the files into folder structures.

+### "get_daily_calib"

 For instance, if you are keen to reduce the date of a specific day, you can get the daily calibration files quickly by: